Managing Your Bowel and Bladder After a Spinal Injury

 Maintaining a healthy urinary tract system is vitally important in maintaining good overall health.
 The following symptoms may be a sign of infection in the bladder or kidneys:

-Mild urinary tract infections can be treated by increasing your fluid intake to flush out the bacteria and ensuring your bladder is fully emptied on a frequent basis.
+A medical professional such as your GP can give you a urine test to diagnose what kind of infection you have.
+For many people, UTI symptoms can be managed without medication.
+For example, mild urinary tract infections can be treated by drinking enough fluids to flush out the bacteria and ensuring your bladder is fully emptied on a frequent basis.
 It may also help to take vitamin C or cranberry capsules to keep your urine acidic.
-If your symptoms do persist, you may require a course of antibiotics to clear the infection, which you will be able to get from your GP.
+If you are getting UTIs frequently, or your symptoms do persist, you may require a course of low-dose antibiotics to clear the infection, which you will be able to get from your GP.

-- Stick to proper fluid management - this is crucial for bladder health.
-Drinking plenty of fluids can help flush bacteria out of the urinary system, reducing the risk of urinary tract infections.
+• Stick to proper fluid management: this is crucial for bladder health.
+Drinking plenty of fluids can help flush bacteria out of the urinary system, reducing the risk of UTIs and other health problems.
 However, it's important to balance fluid intake with the bladder's capacity to avoid overdistension.

 Although these tips can all be extremely helpful in managing bowel and bladder care, trying to make these kinds of lifestyle changes with a spinal injury can be a complex process, and you may require personalised advice and support.
 It is important to remember that you are not alone in this process, and there are resources available to help: